kaushik-nitin-nk/Salary_Systems/Salary_transparency.md

 ---

-## Sipgate :telephone_receiver:
+## Sipgate 📞

-🏢 Telecommunication company
+🏢 Telecommunication company - VoIP

 🌐 Located in Düsseldorf

-👩👨 200 employees
+👩👨 200 agile employees

+💡 Flat hierarchies & high level of personal responsibility

 ---

 ## Sipgate Lean Salary Framework

         Market-oriented approach

         No individual negotiation but individual salaries

         More transparency leads to less discussion

         Salary raise each year for all

 ---